Skip to the content

 OpenPeppol AISBL is an international non-profit association registered in Belgium and under Belgian law, and it includes members from both the public and private sector.
 OpenPeppol is responsible for developing, maintaining and implementing the specifications, operating model and services of the Peppol network.

-The parties to Peppol are:
+The parties to the Peppol Network are:

 • National Peppol Authorities